Escrow Agreement Information

 Premier Service is available for transactions in United States Dollars and has a transaction limit of $5,000.00.
 Premier Service allows customers greater convenience and speed and additional fees are added based on additional services chosen.

-We strongly suggest that you use our contract partner LawDepot when buying or selling a business asset so that the terms and conditions can be described in a contract and agreed upon in writing by both parties.
+We strongly suggest that you use our contract partner LawDepot when buying or selling a business so that the terms and conditions can be described in a contract and agreed upon in writing by both parties.
 Although it is customary in a transaction for the seller to pay for the cost of the contract, the buyer can pay the contract fee, or they can split the fee 50/50.

 Q: What does it cost to generate a contract?